osg-htc/dosar/docs/ASP2022/09-SimpleDAG.md

 Queue
 ```

 Make sure you've built the `simple` program.
 If you need to, go back to [the instructions for your first job](/dosar/ASP2022/03-FirstManagedJob) to do it again.
+Make sure you are in the condor-test directory that you used before. `cd ~/condor-test`

 We are going to get a bit more sophisticated in submitting our jobs now.
 Let's have three windows open.
 Click the + sign just to the right of the title 'Terminal 1' -- NOT the x! -- in order to open additional terminals.